-DrugRepurposing Online is a proprietary database, created by Numedicus, for finding new uses for existing compounds, containing both existing and abandoned drugs.
+DrugRepurposing Online is an open access database created by Numedicus, for finding new uses for both existing and abandoned drugs.
 Importantly, it is differentiated from other attempts to link molecules, targets and diseases, by focussing functional, experimentally validated content.
-On-line access for registered users to this search engine for finding secondary uses for such compounds is available through this portal.

-There are various levels of access, both free (restricted) and premium; the latter is available either by paying or by contributing.
-Users can add new examples of drug repurposing and receive rewards which may be used to offset — either in part, or in full — subscriptions to the database.
+Users are encouraged to add new examples of drug repurposing.
 In this way, DrugRepurposing Online is a community of like-minded investigators, and also a gold standard crowdsourced resource for this most efficient and attractive strategy for medicinal innovation.

 The database is populated with 4831 literature references, of which 1118 derive from prospective clinical studies or case reports, 239 from retrospective or case control analyses, 2094 are from pharmacological in vivo studies and 490 are from patents.
 The rest are in vitro studies or genomic associations.